kbjude/rentals/README.md

 # rentals
 ![screenshot](./resources/Screenshot.png)

-This project is has been worked on as a solo project for the candidate tp show their ability around the general technologies of HTML.
+This is a solo project for the candidate to show their ability around the general technologies of HTML.

 ## Built With